LambdaSharp/LambdaSharpTool/Docs/ModuleFile-Parameters-Packages.md

 # LambdaSharp Module Parameter - Package Section

 The `Package` section in a [λ# Module Parameter](ModuleFile-Parameters.md) indicates that local files need to be packaged into a compressed archive that can be deployed.
 The package definition specifies the local files with a destination S3 bucket and an optional destination key prefix.
-At build time, the λ# tool creates a package of the local files and automatically copies them to the destination S3 bucket during deployment.
+At build time, the λ# CLI creates a package of the local files and automatically copies them to the destination S3 bucket during deployment.

 __Topics__
 * [Syntax](#syntax)